Soviet Union: History

 The history of the Soviet Union began with the ideals of the Bolshevik Revolution and ended in dissolution amid economic collapse and political disintegration.
 Established in 1922 following the Russian Civil War, the Soviet Union became a one-party state under the Communist Party.
 Its early years under Lenin were marked by the implementation of socialist policies and the New Economic Policy (NEP), which allowed for market-oriented reforms.

 The rise of Joseph Stalin in the late 1920s ushered in an era of intense centralization and totalitarianism.
 Stalin's rule was characterized by the forced collectivization of agriculture, rapid industrialization, and the Great Purge, which eliminated perceived enemies of the state.
 The Soviet Union, one of the Big Four Allied powers alongside the United States, the United Kingdom, and China, played a crucial role in the Allied victory in World War II.
 It paid a tremendous human cost with millions of Soviet citizens dying in the conflict.

 The Soviet Union emerged as one of the world's two superpowers, leading the Eastern Bloc in opposition to the Western Bloc during the Cold War.
 This period saw the USSR engage in an arms race, the Space Race, and proxy wars around the globe.
 The post-Stalin leadership, particularly under Nikita Khrushchev, initiated a de-Stalinization process, leading to a period of liberalization and relative openness known as the Khrushchev Thaw.
 However, the subsequent era under Leonid Brezhnev, sometimes referred to as the Era of Stagnation, was marked by economic decline, political corruption, and a rigid gerontocracy.
 Despite efforts to maintain the Soviet Union's superpower status, the economy struggled due to its centralized nature, technological backwardness, and inefficiencies.
-The vast military expenditures and burdens of maintaining the Eastern Bloc further strained the Soviet economy.
+The vast military expenditures, and the Eastern Bloc halting embezzlement of its resources; further strained the Soviet economy.

 In the 1980s, Mikhail Gorbachev's policies of glasnost (openness) and perestroika (restructuring) aimed to revitalize the Soviet system but instead accelerated its unraveling.
 Nationalist movements gained momentum across the Soviet republics and the control of the Communist Party weakened.
 The failed coup attempt in August 1991 against Gorbachev by hardline communists hastened the end of the Soviet Union, which formally dissolved on 26 December 1991, ending nearly seven decades of Soviet rule.